werdziur/rsschool-cv/cv.md

 I am characterized by a high work ethic and analytical approach to the assigned tasks.
 I feel natural in being accountable for the delegated tasks, and roles.
 One of my strongest competencies is pursuing for self-development.

-**I have started learning programming at the beggining of 2022 and it has become my main goal and desire for the future.
+**I have started learning programming at the beginning of 2022 and it has become my main goal and desire for the future.
 I feel great while coding, it makes me happy and fullfill.
-Currently, I am taking part in Frontend course in RSSchool as well as JavaScript course on Teachable**
+Currently, I am taking part in Frontend course in RSSchool as well as JavaScript course on Teachable.**
 I am willing to use the opportunities given by the company to develop my skills and improve my daily work, then.
 I successfully establish contacts with other people, both on business and private level.
 After hours, I am interested in fitness, dietetics, crocheting and reading books.